LordGuenni/xposedornot-telegram-bot/README.md

 # Telegram Breach Notification Bot

+At the Moment hosted on AWS Lambda, Based on a University Project

 This repository contains a Python-based Telegram bot that helps users check for recent data breaches and whether their email addresses have been compromised.
 The bot provides the following commands:
 - `/start` - Starts the bot
 - `/breaches` - Shows the recent data breaches in the last 30 days